plgd-dev/doc/content/en/deployment/k8s.md

 ## Troubleshooting

-- plgd Dashboard returns an error that it cannot get the data from the ./well-known endpoint
+- plgd Dashboard returns "unable to fetch data from from the ./well-known endpoint" error
-  - Self-signed certificate is used.
-Import of plgd CA to your browser is therefore required.
-Get the public key by calling `kubectl get secret plgd-ca -o 'go-template={{index .data "ca.crt"}}' | base64 -d`
+  - Not trusted self-signed certificate is used.
+Import of plgd CA to your system is required.
+Get the public key by calling `kubectl get secret plgd-ca -o 'go-template={{index .data "ca.crt"}}' | base64 -d`.